marvinwu/canner/doc/md/usage/multiple.md

-Docgr also support rendering multipule page in a single `docgr.json` file.
+canner also support rendering multipule page in a single `canner.json` file.
 The usage is also really simple.

 For rendering one page: